GaboDimitrov/integrations-api/README.md

 The application will be served on `http://localhost:8080`

 ## Testing
-The application have unit tests, but if you want to play around with it, here is a postman collection
+The application have unit tests, but if you want to play around with it, there is a postman collection in the repository called `Integrations-api.postman_collection.json`, that can be imported for your convenience.